Brand Engineering logoBrand Engineering

 Agent Orchestration

-The practice of coordinating multiple AI agents to execute complex brand workflows autonomously.
-An orchestrated agent might research keywords, generate content, grade it, publish to CMS, create social posts, and schedule distribution, all from a single instruction.
-The Brand Engineer provides judgment and oversight; the agents handle execution.
+Coordinating multiple AI agents to execute complex brand workflows autonomously.
+One instruction triggers a chain: research keywords, draft content, grade it, publish, generate social variants, schedule distribution.
+The operator provides judgment and guardrails; agents handle execution.

 AI Visibility

-A measure of how often and how prominently your brand appears in AI-generated answers: ChatGPT responses, Google AI Overviews, Perplexity citations, and other LLM-powered search surfaces.
-AI Visibility is a new surface that Brand Engineers must optimize alongside traditional SEO.
+How often and how prominently your brand appears in AI-generated answers: ChatGPT, Google AI Overviews, Perplexity, Claude.
+A new distribution surface Brand Engineers optimize alongside traditional SEO—because candidates, investors, and buyers ask LLMs about you before they Google you.

 BYOK (Bring Your Own Keys)

-A model where users provide their own API keys for AI services (OpenAI, Anthropic, Perplexity, etc.) rather than paying per-token markups through a platform.
-BYOK reduces content generation costs to pennies per article and gives Brand Engineers full control over model selection and spend.
+Providing your own API keys for AI services (OpenAI, Anthropic, etc.) instead of paying per-token markups through a platform.
+BYOK drops generation costs to pennies per article and gives operators full control over model selection and spend.

 Content Grading